Alumni Award for Research Excellence

 The Office of Research and Innovation requests nominations for the Alumni Award for Research Excellence.

-The Alumni Association established the Award for Research Excellence (AARE) in 1975 to promote research at Virginia Tech.
-To achieve this purpose, the Alumni Association awards up to two Alumni Awards for Research Excellence to individuals (or research teams) who have reached a level of research achievement judged to be the most significant within the University.
+The Alumni Association established the Award for Research Excellence in 1975 to promote research at Virginia Tech.
+To achieve this purpose, individuals or research teams who have reached a level of significant research achievement will be considered.

 - Nominations may come from alumni, students, faculty, department heads, directors, and deans.
 Self-nominations are not permitted.

 - The title of Distinguished Professor is the highest honor bestowed by Virginia Tech; therefore, Distinguished Professors are not eligible.

 - Retired faculty are not eligible.

 - Individuals can be honored with the award more than once.

 - The award may be granted jointly to two or more persons where the research was done jointly, not otherwise.